Joshua Bohui: NAC Breda

 On 5 July 2019, Bohui moved to the Netherlands to join Eerste Divisie club NAC Breda on a two-year contract, with the option of two further years.
 A knee injury suffered that same month kept him out until November 2019 and he made four appearances before the 2019–20 season was ended early.
 Bohui was transfer-listed in June 2020, but he began the 2020–21 season with four appearances and one goal, prior to his contract being terminated by mutual consent on 5 October 2020.

 Colchester United

 On 10 October 2020, Bohui returned to England to sign a contract with League Two club Colchester United on a free transfer.
 He made 13 appearances before being dropped from manager Steve Ball's matchday squads in mid-January 2021.
 Bohui returned to the substitutes' bench in late April and scored his first goal for the club on his first appearance for nearly five months, with the only goal of the game versus Salford City on 1 May, which secured the Us' League Two status.
-He finished the season with 15 appearances and one goal and was released when his contract expired.
+He ended the season with 15 appearances and one goal and was released when his contract expired.